 For now I’ll walk around enjoying the sights around me.
 I’ll stand in the supermarket line and people watch instead of reminding myself of all work responsibilities.
 When I’m hanging out with friends, I’ll give them my attention instead of making them a secondary priority.

 Since I’ve managed to get this far without a smartphone, I know I’ll survive with my old school cell phone.
-I won’t give in to societal pressures and blow money on something I don’t really need.
+There is a part of me that truly wants to own one- an android or an ios phone, whatever is great.
+However, I won’t give in to societal pressures and blow money on something I don’t really need.
 Besides, just like my search for a new girlfriend, the longer I wait, the more it’ll improve.

 Anyone else out there still rocking a small cell phone that easily fits in your jeans pocket?Those of you with smartphones, do you have any regrets?
 Are you happy with your iPhone or probably your Samsung Galaxy?
 Hopefully this doesn’t turn into a big sales pitch of everyone listing all the things they love about their smart phones.
 Feel free to be negative about it for my sake 🙂